-- Prep Time:5 minutes
+Prep Time:5 minutes

 Cook Time:25 minutes

 Total Time:30 minutes

 1 green plantain

 1 teaspoon extra virgin olive oil or melted coconut oil

 1/2 teaspoon coarse sea salt

-- Preheat the oven to 350 F and line a baking sheet with parchment paper.
+Preheat: the oven to 350°F and line a baking sheet with parchment paper.

-- Cut off the ends of the plantain then score the 3 edges of it with a knife, being careful to only cut into the skin, not the plantain itself.
+Peel the plantain: Cut off the ends of the plantain then score the 3 edges of it with a knife, being careful to only cut into the skin, not the plantain itself.
 Run your fingers down the cut edges of the plantain to lift off the skin, then discard it.

 Bake the chips: Toss the plantain slices with olive oil and sea salt then lay on a baking sheet and bake for 20-25 minutes, until crisp.

-- The key to great plantain chips is to slice the plantain as evenly as possible so all of the chips cook at the same time.
+The key to great plantain chips is to slice the plantain as evenly as possible so all of the chips cook at the same time.
 If you aren’t able to slice them all evenly, they may not be done at the same time, so you can simply remove the ones that are crisp at the 20 minute mark, then continue to bake the ones that are still soft for an additional few minutes.